aquavitae/norman/doc/source/index.rst

     Each instance of a Table subclass represents a record in that Table.

-    This class should be inherited from to define the fields in the table.
+    This class should be subclassed to define the fields in the table.
-    It may also optionally provide a `validate` method.
+    It may also optionally provide `validate` and `validate_delete` methods.

     .. method:: validate